 Though little of Saratoga remains from that first 1864 season at the intersection of East and Union Avenues, visitors to the track will see and sit in the 1892 grandstand and walk among buildings more than 100 years old.
 The grandstand and clubhouse, the most recent addition to which was constructed in 1965, are open air and lack air-conditioning, a boon on a perfect Adirondack afternoon, a curse on the steamy days for which Saratoga is famous.

-In 2013, Saratoga boasts a schedule of 36 graded stakes races, 17 of them Grade 1′s.
-Notable races for 2-year-olds include the Grade 2 Sanford and Grade 1 Hopeful for colts, and the Grade 2 Schuylerville and the Grade 1 Spinaway for fillies.
+In 2016, Saratoga boasts a schedule of 36 graded stakes races, 18 of them Grade 1.
+Notable races for 2-year-olds include the Grade 3 Sanford and Grade 1 Hopeful for colts, and the Grade 3 Schuylerville and the Grade 1 Spinaway for fillies.

-For turf horses, Saratoga offers the Grade 1 Diana for older fillies and mares and the Grade 1 Sword Dancer for older males, among other graded stakes options.
+For turf horses, Saratoga offers the Grade 1 Diana for older fillies and mares and the Grade 1 Sword Dancer Invitational for older males, among other graded stakes options.

 Already a summer destination for the well-heeled, Saratoga was known for its architecture and spas: the mineral springs on which the town sits were reputed to have salubrious qualities, and visitors came in herds every summer, to indulge in the baths, to take the waters, and to socialize.

-Coordinating with New York businessmen William Travers, Cornelius Vanderbilt, and Leonard Jerome, among others, Morrissey staged the first meeting from August 3 to August 8, 1863, on the grounds of what is now the Oklahoma training facility, on the old trotting track.
+Coordinating with New York businessmen William Travers, Cornelius Vanderbilt, and Leonard Jerome, among others, Morrissey staged the first racing meeting from August 3 to August 8, 1863, on the grounds of what is now the Oklahoma training facility, on the old trotting track.
 It was such a success that a group of businessmen and horsemen came together to purchase the land across Union Avenue, and with few exceptions, Thoroughbreds have come to Saratoga every summer since.

-No meetings were held in 1896 due to financial difficulty, poor management and a conflict with the Jockey Club; in 1911 and 1912, when state anti-gambling laws led to suspension of racing from 1943 to 1945 because of World War II; 2013 will be the 144rd racing meeting at Saratoga.
-The meet was a week or less until 1870 and has been held at various lengths through its existence; it currently runs 40 days, from late July until Labor Day, with Tuesdays dark each week.
+This year, the 149th racing meeting will be held at Saratoga.
+The meet was a week or less until 1870 and has been held at various lengths through its existence; it currently runs 40 days, from mid-July until Labor Day, with Tuesdays dark each week.

-Saratoga offers a variety of seating options, from high end and expensive to rustic and nearly free.
+Saratoga offers a variety of seating options, from high-end and expensive to rustic and nearly free.

 At the top end of the scale, Saratoga offers a limited number of luxury suites, situated at the first turn.
-They are one of few air-conditioned areas open to the public, and while they offer a magnificent view of the track, sitting there means that you’ll only see horses actually running in a race that’s longer than 7-furlongs.
-Your primary view of horses will be of the gallop out, as you’re sitting beyond the finish line.
+They are one of few air-conditioned areas open to the public, and while they offer a magnificent view of the track, sitting there means that you’ll only see horses actually running in a race that’s longer than 7 furlongs.
+Your primary view of horses will be of the gallop-out, as you’re sitting beyond the finish line.